Women in 1930s Francoist Spain: 1937

 Starting in 1937, Franco started an attempt to purge the movement he created of its explicit fascist origins.
 Part of this process involved the Degree of Unification.
-Despite this, Franco never fully purged some fascist implements such as Sección Feminina, who support state patriarchy, and joined the state with Catholicism.
+Despite this, Franco never fully purged some fascist implements such as Sección Femenina who support state patriarchy, and joined the state with Catholicism.

 On 19 April 1937, Catholic and Falangist parties were merged, making Falange Española Tradicionalista the official state party behind Nationalist lines.
-Sección Femenina held their first national conference in January 1937, which allowed for the organization for the first time to highlight their accomplishments with support from the Nationalist established Spanish state.
+Sección Femenina held their first national conference in January 1937, which allowed for the organization for the first time to highlight their accomplishments with support from the nationalist Spanish state.
 By 1939, Sección Femenina had a membership of over 580,000 women nationwide.

 The regime's relation to the Basque language and Basque nationalism has three periods.
 The first was from the fall of Bilbao in 1937 to the mid-1950s, and it involved active suppression.
 In April 1937, the city of Guernica was bombed by German airplanes.
 Jose Antonio de Aguirre stated that "the German planes bombed us with a brutality that had never been seen before for two and a half hours."
 Pablo Picasso made a painting in remembrance of the massacre named after the city that year.

 Women in CNT in 1937

-In the Canary Islands in January 1937, women, including pregnant women, affiliated with the CNT as either members or family members of members were arrested, imprisoned and sometimes executed.
+In the Canary Islands in January 1937, women, including pregnant women, affiliated with the Confederación Nacional del Trabajo as either members or family members of members were arrested, imprisoned and sometimes executed.
 For CNT connected women who gave birth in Canary Islands in the Civil War period, Nationalist forces would sometimes take their children to civil registries and officially change the names of their children.